 Campaign of the Lost

 This is the world of Lost of Atlantis, the 9th Legion, the army of Cambyses, Flight 19, Roanoke, the crew of the Marie Celeste, and millions of Lost things so trivial that history can’t record them all.
 Not everyone who lives here are Lost.
 In fact, most were born here, descendants of previously Lost people.
-Those native born may develop psionic powers, the city-state of Atlantis keeps Lost magic alive, and the colonials of Roanoke have developed many fascinating things through science and steam.
+Those native-born may develop psionic powers, the city-state of Atlantis keeps Lost magic alive, and the colonials of Roanoke have developed many fascinating things through science and steam.

-Things fall down the “drainpipe” (in reality wormholes that connect the Lost Universe to countless alternate versions of our own universe) and end up on the World.
+Things fall down the “drainpipe” (in reality wormholes that connect the Lost Universe to countless alternate versions of our own universe, or any universe) and end up on the World.
 With each Lost item the Lost Universe grows and expands to accommodate it.
 The wormholes are temporary and exist only long enough to make an item Lost, and then they collapse.

 In the known part of the World, there are two competing political superpowers: the City-State of Atlantis and the Colonial Union whose capital city is Roanoke.